axvr/dotfiles/README.md

 ---

-These config files are all dedicated to the Public Domain, without any conditions whatsoever (unless stated otherwise).
+These configuration files are all dedicated to the Public Domain, without any conditions whatsoever (unless otherwise stated).